How do Bookies Set Odds? | How do Bookies Calculate Odds?

 How are sports odds calculated with bookmaker margins?

-We explained how do bookmakers calculate odds but this does not answer how they make money.
+We explained how do bookmakers calculate odds based on implied probability but this does not answer how they make money.
 Is it possible for a bookmaker to “lose” an event?
 The answer is no: As long as there is not a push bet situation (which is pretty rare), the bookmaker never loses and always makes a profit no matter what the outcome of that event is.
-And they even won’t lose any money in a push bet situation, they just don’t make a profit.
+And they even won’t lose any money in a push bet situation on any sports, they just don’t make a profit.
 So, how is this possible?

 To answer this question, we must first talk about the “house edge” concept.
 Bookmakers have a house edge just like casinos, and this value indicates the profit they will get from your bets.
 For example, if this value is 3%, the bookmaker will make a 3 EUR profit from every 100 EUR bet, regardless of the outcome of the match.